Bjonne696/Semster-Project-2/README.md

 # Semster-Project-2
 This is my semester project at Noroff Academy.

-Overview
-The project appears to be an Auction Website.
+This is an Auction Website.
 Users can navigate through different pages, search for items, log in/register, and presumably bid on items.

 Technologies Used
 HTML5: Used for structuring the website.